zarzouram/RE_Extraction_tree_and_Seq_LSTM/README.md

 layer.
 The implementation should consider building a separate tree (shortest path) for each pair.

-## Datasets
+## 7. Datasets

-The dataset has nine relation labels constructed between two nominals plus the "Other" label for no relation.
+The SemEval-2010 Task 8  [(Hendrickx et al., 2019)](#7) dataset has nine relation labels constructed between two nominals plus the "Other" label for no relation.
 It has 8,000 training samples and 2,717 test samples.
 Eight hundred samples are randomly selected from the training dataset to form the development dataset.
 The dataset has its official scorer which produced the following:

 - Confusion matrix